stephengold/Minie/README.md

 ### jMonkeyEngine3 (jME3) Software Development Kit (SDK)

-Minie currently targets Version 3.2.4 of jMonkeyEngine.
+Minie currently targets version 3.2.4 of jMonkeyEngine.
 You are welcome to use the Engine without also using the SDK, but I use the SDK, and the following installation instructions assume you will too.